argoproj/argo-cd/docs/index.md

 [![ArgoCD UI example](assets/argocd-ui-example.png)](https://cd.apps.argoproj.io/)

-Argo CD is one of the major tools in the [Argo Family of projects](https://argoproj.github.io/).
+Argo CD is one of the core subprojects of the [Argo Family of projects](https://argoproj.github.io/).

 ## How it works